dmarkrollins/sequent/README.md

 When you choose to archive a retro you can assign it a name.
 This is sorta handy if you've captured something special during the retro and want to make it easy to find later.

 Naming retros is pretty easy.
-When you click the menu item to archive your retro you will are presented with the following dialog:
+When you click the menu item to archive your retro you are presented with the following dialog:

 <img src="/src/private/archiveName.jpg" width="400">

 You can specify a name for your retro if you want.
-The retro name is optional - so if you do NOT specific a name Sequent simply uses the _current date and time_ for the retro name.
+The retro name is optional - if you do NOT specify a name for your retro, Sequent will simply use the _current date and time_ for the retro name.

-During the archive process the current happy, meh and sad prompts that are _currently active_ get saved along with the retro items entered by your team.
-This makes it easy to understand what was discussed when if you go back and pull up the archived retro at some later point in time.
+During the archive process the _currently active_ happy, meh and sad prompts get saved along with the retro items entered by your team.
+This makes it easy to understand what was discussed if you go back and pull up the archived retro at some later point in time.

 > Note: if you change your prompts after you hold a retro but before you archive it, the prompts saved will not match the prompts active when the retro was actually held.
 You might need to read that again.